huang15n/java_spring/lec1.md

 # Build your first Spring Boot Web App

-we are going to explain fully in detail, we can go broad and give you a broad understanding of what we can do with spring framework
+we are going to explain fully in detail, we can go broad and give you a broad understanding of what we can do with spring framework, the first section only gets you a taste of spring framework.